 Server-based EMRs, whether the server is onsite or offsite, typically require you to install dedicated software on your computers in order to be able to use the system.
 In my experience, this software is typically enough to bog down slower computers, which reduces efficiency, and the requirements for this software only increase over time.

 Web-based EHRs tend to have much lower requirements than server-based.
-Often all you need is a modern browser such as, Microsoft Edge or Firefox, and usually a small lightweight piece of software to bridge the gap between the browser and the peripherals.
+Often all you need is a modern browser such as Google Chrome, Microsoft Edge or Firefox, and usually a small lightweight piece of software to bridge the gap between the browser and the peripherals.

 Even for web-based solutions, I would caution against skimping here.
 Your PCs will have a lot of peripherals attached to them, many of which will also be running their own software.
 The combined load can significantly slow down older or less powerful PCs resulting in reduced efficiency, unhappy staff, unhappy patients, and reduced patient throughput.